njlr/rs-core-lib/prion/unit-test.md

         TEST_EQUAL(answer, 42);
     }

-Plase note that all of the macros here may evaluate their arguments more than once.
+Please note that all of the macros here may evaluate their arguments more than once.

 * `#define` **`TEST_MAIN`**